MV Skeena Queen: Design and construction

 There is some speculation as to why the other two vessels in the class were not built.
 The obvious reason is that the high speed ferry program consumed all available funds.
 Others point to the problems with the four owner selected main propulsion engines that plagued Skeena Queen following commission, including excessively high noise levels and cylinder counterbore cracking in the high-speed engines.
 On April 15, 2002 Skeena Queen was removed from service and her four high-speed Mitsubishi S12R diesel engines were replaced with four Mitsubishi medium-speed engines, model S6U.
-The new engines were provided by Mitsubishi at a never disclosed price.
+The new engines were provided by Mitsubishi at an undisclosed price.

 Skeena Queen has the following characteristics: